Omni-rs/examples/examples/bitcoin-remote-signing-with-propagation-legacy-advanced/README.md

-# Bitcoin Signing with Propagation (Legacy) Advanced Remote Signing
+# Bitcoin Remote Signing with Propagation (Legacy) Advanced

 This example demonstrates how to sign a Bitcoin transaction (legacy) using the MPC  (Multi-Party Computation) signer from a NEAR contract and propagate the transaction to the Bitcoin network (RegTest mode).